ahmedeid6842/How/README.md

 The application will be accessible at http://localhost:3000.

-- Alright, it's showtime! 🔥 Hit `http://localhost:3000` and BOOM! 💥  You should see the "Hello world" message and the Car APIs working flawlessly. ✨🧙‍♂️
+- Alright, it's showtime! 🔥 Hit `http://localhost:3000` and BOOM! 💥  You should see the docs page and the HOW APIs working flawlessly. ✨🧙‍♂️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 🔍 [APIs Reference](https://viewer.diagrams.net/?tags=%7B%7D&highlight=0000ff&edit=_blank&layers=1&nav=1&page-id=BcYSwGQVorOAWQsO1LIz&title=Routes.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1rYo7LO-z3DNOGVwCRl8imrcIe3nDMNLH%26export%3Ddownload) <a name="api-reference"></a>
+## 🔍 [APIs Reference](https://viewer.diagrams.net/?tags=%7B%7D&highlight=0000ff&edit=_blank&layers=1&nav=1&page-id=pBkF-awqWtSFPUcyi1-K&title=Routes.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1D-TuhzpAZRQlZboRrvKCF1oMvUy1BSBy%26export%3Ddownload) <a name="api-reference"></a>

 <div align="center">
   <h3> Authentication </h3>